Representing Medical and Mental Health Professionals in Minneapolis

-Schaefer Halleen is privileged to often represent physicians, licensed counselors and therapists, and other medical or mental health professionals.
+Schaefer Halleen, LLC is privileged to often represent physicians, licensed counselors and therapists, and other medical or mental health professionals.
 As a result, the Firm has developed a deep expertise in effectively navigating through the legal issues often faced by medical professionals.
 From Chief Medical Officers, to Department Chairs, to surgeons, psychiatrists, psychologists, physicians, and executive/administrative leadership at all levels, these clients need counsel fully familiar with the complex legal issues which can directly affect employment in this area.
+In August 2019, Larry Schaefer had an article published in Minnesota Physician titled, Physician employment rights: A new legal landscape.

 Physicians subject to peer review and related licensing issues need a lawyer well versed in those processes.
 Medical staff privileges and licensing are often at issue in peer review.
-When discrimination, retaliation or antitrust motives taint this process, the tables can be turned on what could otherwise be a career-threatening accusation.
-An experienced lawyer can go on the offensive in these circumstances, and challenge both the confidentiality and immunities which might otherwise apply to the peer review process.
-This often results in opportunities to negotiate a reasonable resolution which precludes any license- or privilege- threatening reports, and allows the physician to transition to other opportunities, often with compensation for the improper manipulation of peer review.
-The lawyers at Schaefer Halleen also know how to ensure that physician contracts contain provisions protecting our physician clients when issues arise, and ensure that any restrictive covenants do not impose too great a burden when a transition needs to occur.
-Our physician contract-review services protect our clients, and are done with an efficiency that comes with extensive experience.
+When discrimination, retaliation, or antitrust motives taint this process, the tables can be turned on what could otherwise be a career-threatening accusation.
+An experienced Minneapolis employment lawyer can go on the offensive in these circumstances, and challenge both the confidentiality and immunities which might otherwise apply to the peer review process.
+This often results in opportunities to negotiate a reasonable resolution that precludes any license- or privilege- threatening reports and allows the physician to transition to other opportunities, often with compensation for the improper manipulation of peer review.

 Problem: Our client, who was of Asian Indian national origin, was subject to an inappropriate manipulation of the intake/referral system at the Hospital which steered patients asking for his services to other physicians.
 Significant evidence suggested that this may have been motivated by national origin bias.
 His complaints about the ongoing manipulation of this system were disregarded without any corrective action taken.
 He was terminated for dubious productivity reasons as his practice declined as a direct result of this patient referral manipulation.